k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 #### Install helm v3

 If you haven't already, install Helm v3.
-On the [Helm site](https://helm.sh/docs/), notice the latest stable version near the top-right menu.
+On the [Helm site](https://helm.sh/docs/), notice the latest version near the top-right menu.
 For example: 3.6.2.

 Example: